19 examples of profitable digital products to sell online

 Online courses definitely fall into this category, but in the interest of shaking things up, let’s look for something a little off the beaten path.

 (Want to learn more about online courses?
-Swing by our case studies section to learn about how our creators are enriching students’ lives -- and their personal income -- with online courses.
+Swing by our creator stories section to learn about how our creators are enriching students’ lives -- and their personal income -- with online courses.
 It’s pretty exciting stuff.)

 Starting with video, not all educational videos need to fit into the online course model.